Peranakan Cooking Ingredients: A Guide to Authentic Nyonya Flavours - Yea! Mama Experiential Catering

 Show shrimp paste being mixed into a vibrant green chili paste, the pungent smell filling the kitchen as it is ground together in a traditional stone mortar and pestle.

-Shrimp paste, or belacan, is a cornerstone of Nyonya cuisine.
+Among all Peranakan cooking ingredients, shrimp paste — or belacan — plays one of the most defining roles.
 Its pungent, umami-rich flavor adds depth and complexity to various dishes.
 From stir-fries to curries, a touch of belacan can elevate a simple dish to something extraordinary.

 • Different Types of Shrimp Paste: Nyonya cooks use various types of shrimp paste, including baked and sun-dried varieties, each with its unique flavor profile.